MurdoMaclachlan/ToR-Repost-Collection/generic/john-mulaney-reactions/john-mulaney-reactions.md

 **Panel 2:**

-[*Mulaney's posture is more relaxed, and he has an approving expression on his face.
-The picture is captioned "Yeah!"
+\[*Mulaney's posture and expression are more relaxed, and the picture is now captioned, "Yeah!".
 The text on the right reads:*]

 {{REPLACE ME}}